Hadleigh Railway: Authorisation and construction

-The Eastern Union and Hadleigh Junction Railway was incorporated by Act of 18 June 1846; the share capital was to be £75,000.
+The Eastern Union and Hadleigh Junction Railway was incorporated by the Eastern Union and Hadleigh Junction Railway Act 1846 (9 & 10 Vict. c. liii) of 18 June 1846; the share capital was to be £75,000.
 The Eastern Union Railway had opened its main line for goods traffic on 1 June 1846, and passenger operation started on 15 June 1846.
 The EUR wasted no time in indicating a wish to bring the EU&HJR company into its own control, and the EU&HJR was amenable.
 When the contract for construction was to be let, the EUR Board were invited to ratify it.
 The contractor selected was George Wythes.

-Nevertheless the EU&HJR directors now considered that an extension of their line to Lavenham, an important town in the wool industry, was desirable, and they put in hand the necessary measures to secure Parliamentary authorisation for that.
-In fact the EUR was, at the same time, encouraging the Colchester, Stour Valley, Sudbury and Halstead Railway, which had just received its authorising Act.
-The Lavenham extension would conflict with the strategic objectives of the EUR, and they asked the EU&HJR to defer their proposal.
+Nevertheless the EU&HJR directors now considered that an extension of their line to Lavenham, an important town in the wool industry, was desirable, and they put in hand the necessary measures to secure parliamentary authorisation for that.
+In fact the EUR was, at the same time, encouraging the Colchester, Stour Valley, Sudbury and Halstead Railway, which had just received its authorising act of Parliament, the Colchester, Stour Valley, Sudbury and Halstead Railway Act 1846 (9 & 10 Vict. c. lxxvi).The Lavenham extension would conflict with the strategic objectives of the EUR, and they asked the EU&HJR to defer their proposal.
 At first the local company declined to do so, but they were later persuaded to relent.

-The Act authorising amalgamation of the EU&HJR with the EUR was passed in the following session of Parliament, on 8 June 1847.
+The act authorising amalgamation of the EU&HJR with the EUR, the Eastern Union and Hadleigh Junction Railway Sale Act 1847 (10 & 11 Vict. c. xix), was passed in the following session of Parliament, on 8 June 1847.

 Opening

 Confident in the timely completion of the line, the directors arranged a ceremonial opening of the Hadleigh line on 20 August 1847, and the following day the line opened to goods traffic.
 The Board of Trade inspection, essential for passenger operation, had not taken place, and the line could not yet be opened to passengers.
-Captain J L A Simmons conducted the inspection on 30 August 1847.
+Captain J. L. A. Simmons conducted the inspection on 30 August 1847.
 Simmons report noted that the junction at Bentley was a triangle so that trains from Ipswich could run direct to the branch.
 Simmons was satisfied and the line opened fully on 2 September 1847.

 Five trains ran each way every weekday, with three each way on Sundays, although the Sunday service was withdrawn before long.
 The profitability of the line was immediately disappointing.

 In 1848 two direct services to Ipswich were included in the schedule each weekday, but the northern section of the triangular junction to the main line was closed in 1875.
 From that time, any services to Ipswich reversed at Bentley.
 Some through coaches to London were run.
 In 1875 and 1876 in the return direction they were slipped at Bentley and attached to a local train.